 Read more on the regional instrumentshttps://www.universal-rights.org/human-rights-rough-guides/a-rough-guide-to-the-regional-human-rights-systems/

-The American Convention on Human Rights (ACHR) is an international human rights instrument that has been ratified by 11 out of 23 countries in the Western Hemisphere.
+The American Convention on Human Rights (ACHR) is an international human rights instrumentsigned in San José by a relevant number of States in the Americas and overseen by organs of the Organization of American States (OAS) and has been ratified by 11 out of 23 countries in the Western Hemisphere.
 It is overseen by the Inter-American Court of Human Rights, an autonomous judicial institution, and the Inter-American Commission on Human Rights (IACHR).
 These are both organs of the Organisation of American States (OAS).
 Article 13 on Freedom of Expression of the ACHR groups together Article 19 and 20 of the ICCPR.
 The Office of the Special Rapporteur for Freedom of Expression i.a. advises the IACHR, conducts visits to OAS Member States, provides technical advisory support and promotes and reports on the situation regarding right to freedom of thought and expression in OAS Member States.
 IACHR decisions can be found by topic on the page of the Special Rapporteur on the OAS website, and are classified under: